couchbase/docs-cb4/centurylink/centurylink.md

 ### Postrequisite
 After you successfully install a Blueprint, you will receive a notification email.
 If you want to access your application from a computer that is outside of the CenturyLink Cloud network, you need to perform the following steps:

-< This may be none, but typically the following is required if the user is building a server that requires web login.
-Is SSH is required, change ports below>

   1. [Add a Public IP](https://www.ctl.io/knowledge-base/network/how-to-add-public-ip-to-virtual-machine/) to your server through the CentiryLink Control Portal.
   2. Click on the Servers Public IP through Control Portal and configure the ports.
 The default port for Couchbase Server is 8091.
 For the additional available network ports, refer to the Couchbase Server [documentation](http://developer.couchbase.com/documentation/server/4.1/install/install-ports.html).